-Inside: Print these classic and beautiful Christmas Bible verses for preschoolers and toddlers this season.
+Inside: Enjoy these classic printable Christmas Bible verses for preschoolers and kids this season.
 These lovely printable cards will help teach your child the true Christmas story.
-Even little children can learn about the heart of Christmas with these simple Christmas verses!
+Even little children can learn about the heart of Christmas with these simple Christmas Bible verses!

 I love the smell of the tree in our living room.